chrisjacob/10xsocial/README.md

 ## Features Today
 - Progressive Web App (PWA) only, with static file hosting on GitHub Pages (`build-and-deploy-gh-pages.yml`)
-- README steps for anyone to Fork & Free Host (lowers the barrier to experimenting & contributing)
+- README steps for anyone to Fork & Host for free (lowers the barrier to experimenting & contributing)
-- Some GitHub Workflows (Actions) skipped until they can be supported (e.g. iOS/Android Builds & Language Translation)
+- Some GitHub Workflows (Actions) skipped until they can be supported (e.g. iOS/Android App Builds & Language Translation)

-### In Progress
+## In Progress
 - Re-branding from Bluesky to 10X

-### Backlog
+## Backlog
 - MVP:
   - "10X" in main navigation (left and footer)
-  - Tab Navigation
-  - Welcome page
+  - Tab Navigation & Welcome page
-  - iframes for: Focus, Openfund, NFTz, Vibehut, HeroSwap, Explorer
+  - Crypto iframes for Decentralised Social: Focus, Openfund, NFTz, Vibehut, HeroSwap, Explorer
-  - iframes for: Awesome embedable PWAs/Games/Web3
 - Onboarding:
   - OAuth Signup (`username.10x.social`)
   - Signup Email capture